spirit986/pinger-pod/README.md

 * dnsutils

 ## Usage
-Docker on your machine of course.
+Requires docker on your machine and Java JRE installed for kafka tools to work.

 1. Add ssh public key inside `authorized_keys`
 2. Xecute `docker build -t swiss-army-pod .` in order to build the image.